-Israel-Hamas fighting abates along Gaza border after major escalation
+Israel-Hamas fighting eases along Gaza border, Israel moves up tanks and troops

 The escalation was the biggest since November between Israel and Hamas, which fought three wars between 2007 and 2014 and have come to the brink of all-out conflict several times since.

+In the 2014 Gaza war, more than 2,100 Palestinians, most of them civilians, were killed in seven weeks of fighting.
+Sixty-six Israeli soldiers and seven civilians in Israel were killed.

-Security is a major issue as Netanyahu, in power for a decade, faces his strongest electoral challenge from a centrist coalition led by a top general.
-The right-wing leader is beset by corruption allegations which he denies.
-He argues that he has kept Israelis safe with a tough stance towards the Palestinians that could be weakened if he leaves office.
+Security is a major issue as Netanyahu, in power for a decade, faces his strongest electoral challenge from a centrist coalition led by an ex-general.
+Netanyahu is beset by corruption allegations which he denies.
+He says he has kept Israelis safe with a tough stance towards the Palestinians that could be weakened if he leaves office.

+Meanwhile a peace process aimed at ending the Israel-Palestinian conflict based on a two-state solution has all but collapsed.

-In Washington, he met U.S. President Donald Trump, who reversed decades of U.S. policy to sign a proclamation recognizing Israeli sovereignty over the Golan Heights, which Israel captured from Syria in the 1967 Middle East war.
+In Washington, Netanyahu met U.S. President Donald Trump, who reversed decades of U.S. policy to sign a proclamation recognizing Israeli sovereignty over the Golan Heights, which Israel captured from Syria in the 1967 Middle East war.

-Reporters who flew with Netanyahu quoted the senior Israeli official as saying Trump’s move was proof that Israel could retain land captured in a “defensive war”, an apparent suggestion of a permanent hold over other areas captured in 1967, such as parts of the West Bank.
+A senior Israeli official said Trump’s move was proof that Israel could retain land captured in what he called a “defensive war”, an apparent suggestion of a permanent hold over other areas captured in 1967, such as parts of the West Bank and East Jerusalem.

 The Israeli military blamed Hamas, the dominant armed group in Gaza, for Monday’s initial strike that destroyed a house in Mishmeret, a village north of Tel Aviv.
 It said the rocket had been launched from the enclave, some 120 km (70 miles) away.

 Retaliatory Israeli air strikes in Gaza lit up the night sky and explosions rocked the densely-populated coastal enclave, destroying targets that included the office of Hamas leader Ismail Haniyeh.
-The military said extra Israeli soldiers and tanks had been moved to the border.
+The militia said extra Israeli soldiers and tanks had been moved to the border.

 In the morning, with the bombing having stopped, Gazans picked through the rubble of destroyed buildings to search for valuables and documents.
 Some Gaza universities were shut but schools were open, although many families kept children home.